reiver/reiver-fediverse-archetypes/README.md

 ### Wants

 * social status
+* some want others to share their passion with — which (that passion) may be the focus of the community
+* some may be using the comminity as a way for them learning more about something

 ### Problems

 * for in-person meet-ups, finding a place to meet
 * for in-person meet-ups, dealing with the place to meet
+* inviting others to attend the next meet-up, event, or whatever

 ---